SaboorSohaib/Blog-app/README.md

 # 📖 Blog App <a name="about-project"></a>

 > Blog is a rails app.
-In this app we can add blog, comments to the blog and likes posts.
+In this app we can add Post, comments on the posts and like posts.

 ## 🛠 Built With <a name="built-with"></a>